Put It Back

 Go to Carbon-nots to the Rescue page

-Carbon-nots to the Rescue!
-Join the Carbon-nots to learn about carbon capture and storage (CCS).
-This CCS comic book was designed using an 8th grade Texas Essential Knowledge and Skills (TEK; see Science 8.11.B).
-This publication is a great way to describe CCS to all audiences.
+Carbon-nots to the Rescue! is a comic book about carbon capture and storage (CCS).
+Join the Carbon-nots to learn about CCS.
+This CCS comic book was designed using an 8th grade Texas Essential Knowledge and Skills (TEKS; see Science 8.11.B).
+This publication is a great way to describe CCS to all audiences and comes with additional carbon-cycle and critical thinking exercises built for the classroom.

 CCS Education